-A Price List in iVendNext is a collection of item prices, either for selling, buying, or both.
+A Price List is a collection of item prices, either for selling, buying, or both.
 It acts as a container for item prices, allowing businesses to define specific rates for items based on various criteria such as customer groups, territories, or currencies.

 Some of the key features are summarized below: